 1. What are the different services that are offered at Healthworks?

-We are a full service natural health centre.
-We currently offer Live Cell Analysis, Naturopathy, Thermography (Breast and Full Body), Weight Loss, Reflexology and Ion Cleansing.
+– We are a full service natural health centre.
+We currently offer Live Cell Analysis, Naturopathy, Thermography (Breast and Full Body), Weight Loss, Osteopathy, Craniosacral Therapy and Ion Cleansing.
 We also offer a full line of top quality therapeutic grade health supplements.

 2. How is a natural practitioner different from a naturopath?

 A natural practitioner is someone who is trained specifically in their field of work.
 A naturopath has received a doctorate in natural medicine from an accredited program.

 3. What services are covered by health care?

 Coverage depends upon your health plan.
 Currently, Alberta Healthcare does not cover any of our services.
 However, it is up to you to investigate your extended healthcare plan to find out what you have coverage for.

 4. Why do services require booking fees upon creation of the appointment?